 hat were the best super bowl commercials this year?
 Not just the good ones, but the best ones.
 From the halftime show to shouting at your friend for not buying the right guacamole, the Super Bowl is an American tradition that brings in 112.3 million viewers this year.
 But in many cases, as recent polls suggest, it’s the Super Bowl commercials that unite viewers around the screen of their choice.

-In this post, we’ll explore some of the Super Bowl commercials that scored big in 2018.
+In this post, we’ll explore some of the Super Bowl commercials that scored big in the past few years.

 Super Bowl Commercials